 In addition to consolidating all the important information into a centralized dashboard, an incident management system should allow you to manually, and through rules-based processing, categorize incidents for more in-depth analysis and reporting.

 Prioritizing incidents is useful for making sure everything makes it into your team’s workflow in a way that makes sense and is resolved as quickly as possible.
 Once incidents are resolved, you should be able to further classify and categorize them to help organize the information and get more valuable insights from it later.
+Being able to do this can also help you improve processes and combat alarm fatigue in healthcare facilities.

 4. Meet Compliance and Mitigate Liability